hamzaanwer06/Traffic-Sign-Detection/README.md

 # Real-Time-Traffic-Sign-Detection
-I have trained SSDlite-MobilenetV2 Model on GTSDB.
+Hi there, I have trained SSDlite-MobilenetV2 Model on GTSDB.
 I was able to achieve 75% mAP on testing dataset of GTSDB.
 It took me 22768 steps to train the model.
 Afterwards my validation accuracy started to decrease.
 The reason why i selected SSDlite because we made use of researchers work which shows that ssd-mobilnet is the fastest and lightest model in terms of memory consumption.Further details can be found in this link. https://github.com/aarcosg/traffic-sign-detection
 In the link above, they have discussed about ssd model instead of ssdlite.
-SSDlite is slightly better in terms of FPS on embedded device.
+SSDlite is slightly better in terms of FPS on embedded device, in my case I am using R-pi4.
 I also trained ssd-mobilenetv2 with ssdlite-mobilenetv2.
 After training both models,i have concluded that both have same mAP on testing dataset .While during implementation on raspberry pi 4 , we had 30% more FPS using ssdlite.
-Here are the steps i did in order to train a model:
+Here are the steps I did in order to train a model:
 1. First of all i downloaded the GTSDB dataset from this link https://sid.erda.dk/public/archives/ff17dc924eba88d5d01a807357d6614c/published-archive.html
 2. The dataset is in PPM format so i converted them to png format through the code i provided in (ppm to png.py) above in files section.
 3. Then i created tensorflow record(tfrecord) file.Generate_tfrecord.py is also provided above in order to convert images and csv file into tfrecord.
 You can take help from the link https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10